 Section 1f.
-[Explanation and Publication of Ballot Issue]
+(Explanation and Publication of Ballot Issue)

-(A) A true copy of a proposed amendment to the constitution or a proposed law, submitted by initiative petition, shall be prepared by the committee in charge of the petition together with an argument or explanation, or both, for the proposed constitutional amendment or proposed law.
+(A) A true copy of a proposed amendment to the constitution or a proposed law, submitted by initiative petition, shall be prepared together with an argument or explanation, or both, for the proposed constitutional amendment or proposed law.
 The name of the persons who prepares the argument or explanation, or both, for the proposed amendment to the constitution or proposed law, may be named in the petition submitted argument or explanation.
-The Ohio ballot board shall prepare the argument or explanation, or both, against the proposed amendment or law.

-(B) A true copy of a law, section of law, or item in a law appropriating money submitted by referendum petition, shall be prepared by the committee in charge of the petition together with an argument or explanation, or both, against and for the law, section, or item.
-The name of the persons who prepares the argument or explanation, or both, against the law, section, or item may be named in the petition submitted argument or explanation.
-The name of the persons who prepares the argument or explanation, or both, for the law, section, or item shall be named by the General Assembly, if in session, and, if not in session, then by the governor.
+(B) A true copy of a law, section of law, or item in a law appropriating money submitted by referendum petition, shall be prepared together with an argument or explanation, or both, against and for the law, section, or item.
+The name of the person who prepares the argument or explanation, or both, against the law, section, or item may be named in the petition submitted argument or explanation.
+The name of the person who prepares the argument or explanation, or both, for the law, section, or item shall be named by the General Assembly, if in session, and, if not in session, then by the governor.